Gyanreyer/react-hover-video-player/CONTRIBUTING.md

 ## Developing locally

 - `npm install`
-- `npm start`
+- `npm run dev`
-  - This will serve the contents of `demo/src/DevPlayground.js` on a development server at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+  - This will serve the contents of `dev/DevPlayground.tsx` at <http://localhost:3000> with hot reloading.
-    - You may edit the `DevPlayground.js` file however you like to test your changes, but please refrain from committing any changes to this file.
+    - You may edit the `DevPlayground.tsx` file however you like to test your changes, but please refrain from committing any changes to this file.

-- `npm start:demo`
-  - This will serve the demo documentation site contents which will be published to [react-hover-video-player.com](https://react-hover-video-player.com).
-The site contents are almost entirely derived from the README file so there typically should not be any need to make changes to this stuff yourself.
+## Documentation

+Please add documentation for your changes!
+If adding a prop, make sure to add it to the README file at `docs/README.md` accordingly.

+The documentation site at <https://react-hover-video-player.dev> uses the [docsify](https://docsify.js.org/) library to automatically construct a page based on the README file's contents.

+To preview the documentation site locally, run `npx docsify serve docs` to serve it at <http://localhost:3000>.

 ## Tests